 This is part four of a four-part series on pitching as a freelance writer.
 For an overview of the series and easy access to every other post, click here.

 You cross your fingers and hope that you’ll hear something soon.
 But, after a solid week of obsessively refreshing your inbox, you still hear nothing but the taunting sound of crickets.

 What the heck happened?
 Why isn’t that place getting back to you?
 You did everything right!

-It’s frustrating—believe me, I get it.
+It’s frustrating.
+Believe me, I get it.
 But, as irritating as it can be, it’s the way things go.
-Many times (dare I say more often than not?) you won’t hear back from a brand or publication right away—or at all.
+Many times (dare I say more often than not?) you won’t hear back from a brand or publication right away.
+Or at all.

 Now, that’s not to say that you need to accept that radio silence at face value and do nothing about it.
-In fact, I encourage you to follow up when you don’t hear anything in response—with a few caveats, of course!
+In fact, I encourage you to follow up when you don’t hear anything in response—with a few caveats, of course.

 And, that’s exactly what we’re talking about in this post, which also happens to be the very last one in my series on pitching as a freelance writer.
-So, let’s get to the good stuff!
+So, let’s get to the good stuff.

 Remember way back in the beginning of the series when we talked about how important it is that you follow any pitching instructions that a brand or publication has outlined?
 Well, that same rule is going to apply when it comes to following up.

-Many outlets—particularly large ones that work with many contributors—will have something like this that appears on their “Contribute” or “Submit” page (you know, the page where you found all of the details about how to send your pitch in):
+Many outlets—particularly large ones that work with many contributors—will have something like this that appears on their “contribute” or “submit” page (you know, the page where you found all of the details about how to send your pitch in):